telerik/ajax-docs/controls/grid/functionality/selecting/selecting-rows/server-side-selecting-with-a-select-button.md

 ---
 title: Server-side Selecting with a Select Button
-page_title: Server-side Selecting with a Select Button | RadGrid for ASP.NET AJAX Documentation
+page_title: Server-side Selecting with a Select Button - RadGrid
-description: Server-side Selecting with a Select Button
+description: Check our Web Forms article about Server-side Selecting with a Select Button.
 slug: grid/functionality/selecting/selecting-rows/server-side-selecting-with-a-select-button
 tags: server-side,selecting,with,a,select,button
 published: True